-New York Times best-selling author Dr. Joel Fuhrman guides us step-by-step through the latest research and explains the benefits of following a Nutritarian diet—which are comprehensively rich in micronutrients and protective antioxidants.
+New York Times best-selling author Dr. Joel Fuhrman guides us step-by-step through the latest research and explains the benefits of following a Nutritarian diet—which is comprehensively rich in micronutrients and protective antioxidants.

 Through presentations of research and clinical cases, you learn nutritional approaches to lower cholesterol, reverse heart disease, resolve type-2 diabetes, normalize blood pressure, and lose weight permanently.
 You also learn to: